amirmasoudabdol/SAM/docs/design.rst

 .. decision strategy, *hacking verdict*, to prepare a new ``Submission``.

 As mentioned in :ref:`design-researcher` section, a ``Researcher`` instance can be equipped with a list **hackingStrategies**.
-If there is more than one hacking strategy is registered, ``Researcher`` performs all hacking methods on different copies of the original experiment and stores the result in ``submissionsPool`` and ``experimentsPool``.
-After applying all methods, ``Researcher`` will ask the ``DecisionStrategy`` for its *final verdict*, and choose among all results to come up with its *final submission*.
+If more than one hacking strategy is registered, ``Researcher`` performs all hacking methods on different copies of the original experiment and stores the result in ``submissionsPool`` and ``experimentsPool``.
+After applying all methods, ``Researcher`` will ask the ``DecisionStrategy`` for its *final verdict*, and choose among all results before preparing the *final submission*.

 The :doc:`hacking-strategies` chapter will shine more light on details of each hacking strategy.